GrimLink/mage/CHANELOG.md

 ## [1.8.2] - 2022-04-13
 ### Fixes
-- Mage purge with agruments does not work
+- Mage purge with arguments does not work

 ## [1.8.1] - 2022-02-10
 ### Fixes